byu-cpe/ecen520_student/microblaze/mb_uart.md

         * Wire the input reset to the input of this module.
         * You will hook up the output of this module to your seven seegment display and uart AXI -->

+Once you have a platform that compiles, create a makefile step named `build_mb_uart` that will create the demo_io project and generate a bitstream and a the `./mb_uart/mb_uart.xsa` file.
+Also, make sure your 'clean' rule will clean up the project completely.

 ## Vitis Project

+Like the `demo_io` example, you need to create a vitis platform component based on your `mb_uart` design.
-Create a vitis workspace within your `mb_uart` vivado project directory.
+Create a vitis workspace within your `mb_uart` vivado project directory and create the vitis platform component.

+After creating

+### `mb_uart.c`

+The first application

-Create a component platform based on the `mb_uart` design.
+* Create a component platform based on the `mb_uart` design.
+* Create an empty application component and add the [`mb_uart.c`](./mb_uart.c) source file.
+* Modify the the `CMakeLists.txt` file to include this new source file.
+    * Compile this file to make sure
+*